aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

   `snippet-end` as with `snippet-start`.

 * `snippet-echo`: Writes the argument literally to the snippet(s) currently being extracted.
-Useful for adding closing braces etc. when extracting part of a code block.
+Useful for adding closing braces etc. when extracting a partial code block.
 Whitespace is stripped from the right of the argument but not the left, so you can match indentation.

 Unique to this extractor, `snippet-start` supports an optional number following the closing bracket.
-If this number is present, that many spaces are removed from the beginning of each line of the snippet, allowing for snippets to be dedented (have indentation removed), so their left margin is decreased.
-Each snippet (even overlapping snippets) has its own dedent level.
+If this number is present, that many spaces are removed from the beginning of each line of the snippet, allowing snippets to be dedented (have indentation removed), so their left margin is decreased.
+Each snippet, even overlapping snippets, has its own dedent level.
 If you use `snippet-append`, it uses the same dedent specified on `snippet-start`.
 Dedent does not affect `snippet-echo` (provide the desired indentation yourself).